trishullab/itp-interface/README.md

 [![PyPI downloads](https://img.shields.io/pypi/dm/itp-interface.svg)](https://pypi.org/project/itp-interface/)

 # itp-interface
 Generic interface for hooking up to any Interactive Theorem Prover (ITP) and collecting data for training ML models for AI in formal theorem proving.

+## 🎉 What's New

+**Python 3.14 Free-Threading Support** (January 2025) - `itp-interface` now supports Python 3.14's experimental free-threading mode (GIL-free execution)!
+Experience true parallel proof search with up to 2.13x speedup on multi-core systems.
+The interface automatically detects your Python version and seamlessly falls back to thread-based parallelism when Ray is unavailable.
+See [Python 3.14 Free-Threading Support](#python-314-free-threading-support-optional) for details.

 ## Quick Setup for Lean 4:
 1. Install itp-interface using the following command: